 Unless you have a very lenient landlord, being able to tend your own garden is unlikely while you’re renting.
 Creating and harvesting your own garden is not only personally fulfilling, but it can also help you save money on groceries in the spring and summer months.
 When you purchase a home, you’ll have the ability to set aside space for your own garden.
 You can also plant as many trees, bushes and flowers as you want.
 Creating an outdoor oasis is one of the most fun and fulfilling aspects of owning a home.

 10. Personal Space

 Whether you work, go to school, or stay home with children, having a space of your own is essential to your well-being.
 Coming home to a peaceful property you can call your own and being surrounded by those you love is very therapeutic, especially in today’s frantic, fast-paced world.
 While renting can give you some semblance of privacy, the space never truly feels like your own because it technically belongs to someone else.

 Want to know why buying a home is a priority for 75% of Americans?
 To experience the benefits of home ownership for yourself, start preparing today.
 Review your budget, figure out how much house you can afford, and save up for your down payment.
 You may also want to find a good agent who will help you find the type of house you’re looking for without exceeding your budget.

 If your credit score is low, take some steps to bump it up before you purchase your home so you can take advantage of low interest rates.
 There are several ways to quickly improve your score, including paying down high balances on credit cards, avoiding any late payments and raising credit limits.
-To find out how you can take advantage of low rates on 30-year, 20-year, or 15-year fixed mortgages, contact Deer Valley Credit Union today.
+Contact us today to find out how you can take advantage of low rates on 30-year or 15-year fixed mortgages.

 This article is intended to be a general resource only and is not intended to be nor does it constitute legal advice.
 Any recommendations are based on opinion only.